 Summary of Use during Lactation

 The Centers for Disease Control and Prevention and several health professional organizations state that vaccines given to a nursing mother do not affect the safety of breastfeeding for mothers or infants and that breastfeeding is not a contraindication to either the live, attenuated (i.e., inhaled) or inactivated (i.e., injected) influenza vaccine, including H1N1 (swine) influenza vaccine.
-Immunization of the mother during the third trimester of pregnancy increases the amount of influenza antibodies in breastmilk and protects their breastfed infants against influenza.
+Immunization of the mother during pregnancy increases the amount of influenza antibodies in breastmilk and may offer added protection of their breastfed infants against influenza.
 Breastfed infants should be vaccinated according to the routine recommended schedules.

 Maternal Levels.
 Relevant published information was not found as of the revision date.